SYH: TSX.V $0.45 (0.00%)

 Nuclear utilities purchase uranium primarily through long-term contracts.
 These contracts usually provide for deliveries to begin two to four years after they are signed and provide for delivery from four to ten years thereafter.
 In awarding medium and long-term contracts, electric utilities consider the producer's uranium reserves, record of performance and production cost profile, in addition to the commercial terms offered.
 Prices are established by a number of methods, including base prices adjusted by inflation indices, reference prices (generally spot price indicators, but also long-term reference prices) and annual price negotiations.
 Contracts may also contain annual volume flexibility, floor prices, ceiling prices and other negotiated provisions.
 Under these contracts, the actual price mechanisms are usually confidential.

 The long-term demand that actually enters the market is affected in a large part by utilities' uncovered requirements.
 Uncovered demand is projected by UxC to increase significantly over the period of 2018 to 2030.
 In order to address the rising portion of demand that is uncovered, utilities will have to return to the market and enter into long-term contracts.
 Owners and operators of U.S. civilian nuclear power reactors (civilian owner/operators, or COOs) purchased a total of 40.5 million pounds U3O8e of deliveries from U.S. suppliers and foreign suppliers during 2022, at a weighted-average price of $39.08 per pound U3O8e.
 The 2022 total of 40.5 million pounds U3O8e was 13% lower than the 2021 total of 46.7 million pounds U3O8e.
 The 2022 weighted-average price of $39.08 per pound U3O8e was 15% higher than the 2021 weighted-average price of $33.91 per pound U3O8e and the highest price since 2016. (source: eia.gov).
-This illustrates the increased demand we are seeing that will ultimately result in a higher spot price.
+This illustrates the increased demand we are seeing that will ultimately result in a higher spot price, as we’ve already seen in 2024 with the price stable at $80 per pound.

 Spot Prices